antizombie35/octosight/README.md

 **H**yperlinked
 ar**t**ifact

-... or an octopus with laser sights
+... or an octopus with laser sight